miyako/finalfusion/README.md

 ## Preamble

-Before transformer-based LLMs, there were static linear embeddings; `GloVe` `Word2Vec` `FastText` being the most popular.
+Before transformer-based LLMs, there were static linear embeddings; `GloVe` `Word2Vec` `FastText` among the most popular.

 This repository is primarily a research project to learn the evolution of natural language processing technology and the path to modern AI.
 Compared to LLMs, early models have notable limitations: